Polygon-Advocates/idThon/challenge-2.md

 ## 📝 Steps to Participate:

 1️⃣ Visit the GitHub repository for detailed instructions and resources: [GitHub Repo Link](https://github.com/oceans404/vc-verifier)

 2️⃣ Familiarize yourself with Polygon ID and specially Verifier SDK and their role in digital identity verification.
-You may refer the docs [here](https://0xpolygonid.github.io/tutorials/).
+You may refer the docs [here](https://0xpolygonid.github.io/tutorials/) and a detailed video from Steph explaining the [**Verifier SDK**](https://drive.google.com/file/d/1ZCFpnxOi-nWYUoGrGbSEcjIf1Vmb35NP/view?usp=sharing)

 3️⃣ Brainstorm and choose an access control scenario for your website/app.
 Consider creative ideas that require the use of Verifiable Credentials.